sandeep0067/sampleReadme/README.md

 Planr is an event listing website that allows users to discover, create, and share events seamlessly.

 ## 🎨 Demo Preview (HTML & CSS)
+## Features
+🎉 Event Listings – Browse a variety of events.
+📅 Event Management – Create, edit, and delete events.
+🔍 Search & Filters – Easily find events by date, category, or location.
+📢 User Engagement – RSVP to events and receive notifications.
+📱 Responsive Design – Mobile-friendly and optimized for all devices.
+🎨 Customizable UI – Modify colors, themes, and layout styles.
 ```html
 <!DOCTYPE html>
 <html lang="en">